aridjayarecipes/cutesrecipes.web.app/content/post/1969-how-to-prepare-perfect-honey-soy-glaze-salmon.md

 - " Olive oil"
 - "Pinch salt and pepper"
 recipeinstructions:
 - "Rub olive oil, salt and pepper on both side of salmon, pan grill over medium heat until cooked.
-Don't need to wash pan."
+Don&#39;t need to wash pan."
 - "Combine ingredient for sauce in a bowl, mix evenly"
-- "Pour mixed sauce ingredients into the pan, it will have some leftover oil from the salmon you grilled earlier, that's the good stuff.
+- "Pour mixed sauce ingredients into the pan, it will have some leftover oil from the salmon you grilled earlier, that&#39;s the good stuff.
 Let it simmer over low heat and stir constantly until sauce thickens, pour over salmon."
 categories:
 - Recipe
 tags: